rails/tailwindcss-rails/README.md

 Tailwind uses modern CSS features that are not recognized by the `sassc-rails` extension that was included by default in the Gemfile for Rails 6.
 In order to avoid any errors like `SassC::SyntaxError`, you must remove that gem from your Gemfile.

+## View Component compatibility

+In order to successfully generate a view component you will need to generate a component with `--template-engine` option.

+`bin/rails generate component Example title --template-engine=erb`

 ## License